What Are the Generally Accepted Accounting Principles?

 2. Principle Of Consistency

-If the standards are changed or updated, the accountants must fully disclose and explain the reasons behind the changes.
+If the standards are revised or updated, the accountants are obligated to provide complete transparency and an explanation of the reasoning behind the revisions.

 3. Principle Of Sincerity